Archistein/Caltech-256/README.md

 ## Training results

-The goal was to achieve 0.6+ accuracy on the validation set.
+The goal was to achieve 0.6+ accuracy on the validation set without any pretrained weights.

 ![Accuracy history](assets/accuracy_hist.png)